What is the spiritual meaning of anorexia? This article has some ideas based on my lived experience…

 Good News!
-After attending group therapy with Isis – The Eating Issues Centre in Brisbane, I am recovering from anorexia and have fallen pregnant!
-This blog post is dedicated to anyone who thinks their value on Earth is determined by their physical appearance.
-Hint: it’s not!
+After attending group therapy through Eating Disorders Queensland.
+I am recovering from anorexia and have fallen pregnant (2022 update – I’ve had three sons since 2016)!
+This blog post is dedicated to anyone who thinks their value on Earth is determined by their appearance or ‘perfect figures’ (physical and financial).
+It’s not!

 Here’s how the story goes.